Trained Service Dogs For Veterans Seattle, WA

 - For the good of the service dog's well-being, housing and financial stability are essential.

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

 At Paws Assisting Veterans (PAVE), we are wholeheartedly dedicated to providing Veterans with the support they need and deserve.
-We provide service dogs for Veterans free of cost and are a non-profit organization.
+We proudly provide service dogs free of charge to Veterans.
 Veterans can live a fulfilling, independent life thanks to the service dogs that are trained in our extensive program.